Issue

 -

-Confirm the LVE module is not loaded for the running kernel:
+Confirm that the LVE module is not loaded for the running kernel:

-lsmodshows nothing,modprobereports "Module kmodlve not found", andfindshows nokmodlve.kounder the running kernel, continue. -
+lsmodshows nothing,modprobereports "Module kmodlve not found", and nokmodlve.koexists for the running kernel, continue. -

 Update